AndrewK124/retail-sales-analysis/README.md

 -----

-## What I've done
+## What I did

 1. Initial Setup:
    - Downloaded and converted .csv to .xlsx
-   - Created a duplicated of the original data into a "Working Sheet" for analysis
+   - Created a duplicate of the original data into a "Working Sheet" for analysis

 2. Data Cleaning and Preparation
    - Reformatted "Price per Unit" and "Total Amount" from general format to Currency format